rage/programming-23/data/part-11/1-list-comprehensions.md

 <programming-exercise name='Square roots' tmcname='part11-01_square_roots'>

 Please write a function named `square_roots(numbers: list)` which takes a list of integers as its argument.
 The function should return a new list containing the square roots of the original integers.

 The [math](https://docs.python.org/3/library/math.html) module from the Python standard library contains a suitable function for calculating the square root.

-The function should use a list comprehension technique.
+The function should use a list comprehension.
 The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.

 The function should work as follows: